Canister Vacuums Review

 Versatile Canisters: Cleaning & Maintenance

 The best canister vacuums require the least amount of energy on your part.
-We tested both bagless and bagged cleaners, though we docked points on those that require replacement bags.
-Bagged vacuums are harder to attach and cost more in the long run.
-Bagless vacuums have detachable canisters that you have to empty by hand, which might lead to spreading of dust or digging if the design isn't perfect.
-We scored the vacuums on whether the debris came out easily or we had to put in more effort.
+We tested both bagless and bagged cleaners, though we docked points for those that require replacement bags.
+The bags can be hard to attach and add to the cost of maintenance in the long run.
+Bagless vacuums have detachable canisters you have to empty by hand, which might lead to spreading of dust if the design isn't perfect.
+We scored the vacuums on whether the debris came out easily or required more effort.

 Some of the top-performing canister vacuums use cyclonic filtration, which constantly filters out allergens and reduces strain on the internal filter.
 The filters in these vacuums never need to be replaced.
 The majority, though, do require that you replace the filter at least once every six months.
 We included the price of these filters in our rankings.

 Help & Support: Peace of Mind From the Manufacturer

 Vacuums go through a lot in your home.
 We've all heard that crunching noise after running over a toy or loose screw.
 A good warranty and available customer service are important.
 The best canister vacuums offer at least a five-year warranty, though others offer as little as one year.
 We reviewed the online experience, giving extra points for companies that have readily available live chat service and easy-to-find phone numbers and email addresses.